A Charitable Channel for Your Clients

 - Review of fund documents to be sure how to best meet your clients’ wishes.

-One of the easiest and most popular ways to make a significant gift to the Jewish Housing Council Foundation is through a simple bequest in your will or trust agreement for a specific dollar amount, a specific asset or a percentage of your estate.
+One of the easiest and most popular ways to make a significant gift to the Aviva Jewish Housing Foundation is through a simple bequest in your will or trust agreement for a specific dollar amount, a specific asset or a percentage of your estate.
 You can also name the Foundation as a contingent beneficiary if a primary beneficiary is not available to accept an inheritance.
 Bequest donations can be changed by you at any time and will not reduce your assets or income during your lifetime – and are not subject to estate tax.

 Sample Bequest Language